-The Airports (Economic Regulation) Act 2002 establishes the framework for the economic regulation of Jamaica’s major airports.
-The Act gives the Jamaica Civil Aviation Authority (JCAA) the legal authority to regulate all airports and aerodromes in Jamaica.
+The Airports (Economic Regulation) Act 2002 establishes the framework for the economic regulation of Jamaica’s major (scheduled) airports.

-Airport operators must submit to the Jamaica Civil Aviation Authority an application for permission to levy charges.
+Airport operators must submit an application for a Permission to Levy Charges to the Jamaica Civil Aviation Authority.

-The Airports (Economic Regulation) (Charges and Fees) Notice, 2003 details the requirements of the application.
-The application is to be submitted to the Director of Economic Regulations at the JCAA, along with the prescribed fees.
+The Airports (Economic Regulation) (Charges and Fees) Notice, 2003 provides details of the requirements for the application including the form which should be submitted to:

-When the JCAA grants permission to levy charges, it gives effect to its decision by attaching mandatory and discretionary conditions to the Permission.
+When the Authority grants a Permission to Levy Charges, it gives effect to its decisions by attaching mandatory and discretionary conditions to the Permission.

-Permission holders must routinely provide the JCAA with their annual accounts, schedule of airport charges and changes to the information in the original application.
+Permission holders must routinely provide the Authority with their annual accounts, schedule of airport charges and any changes to the information in the original application.

-Once permission has been granted, the holder must pay charges to meet the cost of airport regulation.
-These charges will be reviewed annually in consultation with Permission Holders.
+Once a Permission to Levy Charges has been granted, the holder must pay charges to meet the cost of airport regulation.
+These charges will be reviewed annually in consultation with Permission holders.

 - ensure that Jamaica’s airports are operated at standards which accord with best industry practice and international requirements